verren5/basketball-scoreboard/README.md

 # basketball-scoreboard

 Font for "Scoreboard" designed by dustBUST.
-Font for Team names designed by Jecko Development.
+Font for Team names designed by Charles Minow.